Edrusb/DAR/.github/ISSUE_TEMPLATE/feature_request.md

 - Check the feature you expect is not already in the list
 - If a feature is present fill free to add a comment rather than creating a new item
 - if the same feature is present, just vote for it
-- Else add your own feature request describing what need it would match and how it would behave to address this need
+- Else add your own feature request describing the need and and the outcome of adding such feature